-We woke up early this morning on the third story of an Airbnb, two miles outside of city center Belfast.
+We woke up early this morning on the third story of our Airbnb (use our link and save up to $40 off your first stay!), two miles outside of city center Belfast.
 Most of our stuff had been securely packed into our bags last night, so this morning was a matter of dressing, getting our faces ready, and preparing a couple of hard boiled eggs for the day.
 The morning was frosty, with a bit of ice on the ground.
 We’re warm and toasty with our gloves, hats and newly purchased thermals.
 With our bags strapped on, we left our home for the last four days and made our way to the ferry terminal.

 The first leg of our journey is a five-and-a-half-mile walk to the ports in Belfast.
 To many, this may seem unrealistic, but we’re used to walks like this.
 However, we’re used to walks like this with a maximum of four or five pounds on our back or over our shoulder.
 A five-and-a-half-mile walk with a 20-ish pound (we have yet to actually weigh our bags since our pare down over two weeks ago) backpack is another story.
 Sergio takes occasions, such as this walk, as a challenge that he’ll, without any doubt, not only overcome but crush.
 This pumps him up and gets him going.
 Shannon on the other hand, sees it realistically.
 She starts preparing herself mentally the day before, getting her mind ready to take on the feat.
 This means that Sergio is excited for the walk, and Shannon isn't so sure about it.